Health & Safety

 Safety & Mental Health

-All of our circus skills instructors are experienced in teaching skills to children and employ appropriate and certified safety techniques.
-Safety guidelines and camper/staff supervision ratios have been established for all areas of camp including the lake as well as other special activities (such as stilts, gymnastics, trapeze, cloud-swing, Spanish Web, martial arts, unicycle, wrist rockets, etc.).
-All teachers as well as the Performance Coordinators will monitor classes being taught.
-Safety guidelines must be strictly enforced with no exceptions.
+Safety guidelines and camper/staff supervision ratios have been established for all areas of camp including the lake as well as other specialized activities (such as stilts, gymnastics, aerials, unicycle, etc.).
+All teachers (as well additional staff) monitor classes to ensure camper safety.
 Specialized activities must always be done with supervision of an Adult Staff member authorized to lead that activity.

 Restorative Process